InfinityStar/PACLidarDriver-ROS/README.md

 Set the configuration of lidar.

+Srv Usage:

+`
+rosservice call /pacLidar_ctrl "lidarSpeed: 0
+filterLev: 3"
+`

+- Support set 2 parameters at 1 command.

+- When parameter is negtive, this parameter would be ignored.

+- If user want to set a part of parameters, should set other parameters as negtive value.

 ### ROS parameters

 | Parameter Name         | Type     | Default       | Information | Required | Passed |